Developer Guide for ra.VI

 7.2.2 Deleting a module

-1. Test case: del -m CS2113T where CS2113T has been previously added to the module list.
+del -m CS2113TwhereCS2113Thas been previously added to the module list.

-2. Test case: del -m 0 where there is no module 0 in the module list.
+del -m 0where there is no module0in the module list.

 Expected: As there is no such module in the module list, the deletion will give an error.
 Details of the associated error message will be shown.